nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_14_The_Winter_Ball.md

 - **Key Event:** The finished dress fits like a glove of steel with high collar protecting her neck, tight sleeves with finger-loops concealing throwing bearings.

-  - _Key Dialog:_ **Angelica Vance:** "Iron.
+  - _Key Dialog:_ **Angelica Ward:** "Iron.
 Not gold.
 Iron."

 ---

 ### Scene 4: The Entrance

-- **Key Event:** In the Grand Ballroom (holographic galaxy ceiling, ozone and gardenia perfume), Angelica's name is announced: "Angelica Vance.
+- **Key Event:** In the Grand Ballroom (holographic galaxy ceiling, ozone and gardenia perfume), Angelica's name is announced: "Angelica Ward.
 Unaffiliated."

 - **Key Event:** Angelica descends the stairs in matte grey that absorbs light, with only the radioactive blue pulse at her hem.
 The room goes quiet.

-  - _Character Defining Moment:_ **Angelica Vance** — Stands out like a wound among peacocks in shifting rainbows.
+  - _Character Defining Moment:_ **Angelica Ward** — Stands out like a wound among peacocks in shifting rainbows.

 - **Key Event:** Corinne drops her champagne flute.
 Kaelen watches from the balcony with a small smile.